Sung-Huan/ANNOgesic/README.txt

-Transap is a Transcriptome annotation pipeline.
+ANNOgesic is a transcriptome annotation pipeline for RNA-seq.

-It include many useful modules.
+1. It include many useful modules.
-It is easy to run these modules seperately, in order to reach your specific goal.
+2. It is easy to run these modules seperately, in order to reach your specific goal.
-It also can be used to run whole modules from RNA-seq data to any annotation information.
+3. It also can be used to run whole modules from RNA-seq data to any annotation information.

 These modules are:
     set_up_analysis_folder
     get_input_files